How Many Miles Does the Average Person Drive a Year? 2026

 Historical data from the Federal Highway Administration shows that the total number of miles driven in the U.S. has generally increased year-over-year and decade-over-decade.
 Vehicle miles traveled increased by 37% over the course of the 1980s, 25% in the 1990s, 8% in the 2000s and another 10% between 2010 and 2019.

-However, the total number of miles traveled fell dramatically in 2020 and still has not rebounded to 2019 levels.
-The overall decrease in driving is likely due to a combination of COVID-19 pandemic restrictions and the subsequent trend towards remote work.
+However, the total number of miles traveled fell dramatically in 2020 and has not rebounded to 2019 levels.
+The overall decrease in driving is likely due to a combination of COVID-19 pandemic restrictions and the subsequent trend toward remote work.

 Miles driven by state

 Drivers in Wyoming drive more miles than residents of other states — in 2022, the average state resident driver logged 21,588 miles behind the wheel.
 Indiana, Mississippi, Missouri and New Mexico also ranked in the top five states in terms of average miles driven.
-Residents of Washington, D.C., New York, Rhode Island and Washington were on the other end of the spectrum, on average driving less than 10,000 miles over the course of 2022.
+Residents of Washington, D.C., New York, Rhode Island and Washington, on the other hand, drove less than 10,000 miles, ranking lowest of the states in terms of average miles driven.

 The states with the highest average annual miles per driver also tend to be those where more miles are driven on rural roads rather than urban ones.
 In Wyoming, for example, 78% of vehicle miles are logged on rural roadways.
-Respectively in Indiana and Mississippi, rural mileage 65% and 52%.
+In Indiana and Mississippi, respectively, rural mileage is 65% and 52%.
 In the vast majority of states, drivers travel more total miles on urban roads.

 Miles driven by age group

-According to the AAA Foundation’s 2022 American Driving Survey, drivers between the ages of 35 and 49 report driving the most miles on a daily basis.
-Drivers over the age of 75 report driving more miles each day than drivers between 16 and 19.
+According to the AAA Foundation’s 2023 American Driving Survey, drivers between the ages of 35 and 49 report driving the most miles on a daily basis.
+Drivers over the age of 75 report driving fewer miles each day than drivers between 16 and 19.

 Miles driven by gender